 Concept #4: Ladder Placement

-In order to climb up a ladder, it should be placed at a 75-degree angle against the wall.
+To climb up a ladder, it should be placed at a 75-degree angle against the wall.
 This is considered the safest angle for climbing a ladder.

 Concept #5: Taking Responsibility

-Before you use a ladder (or other equipment) it is essential that you inspect for damage.
+Before you use a ladder (or other equipment), it is essential that you inspect for damage.
 You cannot always depend on the person that used it before you to do the inspecting.
 Additionally, the equipment may become damaged between uses.

 Concept #6: Storing Materials on a Working Platform